-- 13.1 A single Projecting or Overhanging Sign may be approved on a single lot or business frontage. - 13.2 Any Projecting Sign shall have a minimum clearance-above ground, or sidewalk grade of at least 2.7 metres (9 ft). - 13.3 The sign area of a Projecting Sign shall not exceed 1.5 m2m2 (16 ft2) per face. - 13.4 A Projecting Sign shall be securely fastened to the building to the satisfaction of the Development Authority. - 13.5 No Projecting Sign may be located within 0.5 metre (1.6 ft) of the top of a parapet or a roofline. - 13.6 Encroachment of a Projecting Sign into or over a road, Municipal property or right-of-way is subject to the following conditions: - (a) No part of a Projecting Sign shall project or encroach more than 1.5 metres (5 ft) over any public place or extend within 0.9 metre (3 ft) of the edge of a curb or roadway without the approval of the Development Authority. - (b) Approval of any Projecting Sign that encroaches into or over Municipal property or right-of-way is conditional upon the owners and occupiers of the premises upon which said sign is located entering into an encroachment agreement and providing to the Municipality, on an annual basis, a liability insurance policy that indemnifies the Municipality for any public safety risk, liability, injury or damage resulting from said sign.
+- 13.1 A single Projecting Sign may be approved on a single lot or business frontage. - 13.2 Any Projecting Sign shall have a minimum clearance of at least 2.7 metres (9 ft). - 13.3 The sign area of a Projecting Sign shall not exceed 1.5 m2 (16 ft2) per face. - 13.4 A Projecting Sign shall be securely fastened to the building to the satisfaction of the Development Authority. - 13.5 No Projecting Sign may be located within 0.5 metre (1.6 ft) of the top of a parapet or a - 13.6 Encroachment of a Projecting Sign into or over a road, Municipal property or right-of-way is subject to the following conditions: - (a) No part of a Projecting Sign shall project or encroach over any public place or extend closer than 0.9 metre (3 ft) of the edge of a curb or roadway without the approval of the Municipality. - (b) Subject thereto that the Development Authority cannot impose a condition of approval that binds the Municipality or an adjacent private landowner into an encroachment agreement within the applicant, the approval of a Projecting Sign that encroaches into or over Municipal property or right-of-way is conditional upon the owners and occupiers of the premises upon which said sign is located entering into an encroachment agreement and providing to the Municipality, on an annual basis, a liability insurance policy that indemnifies the Municipality for any public safety risk, liability, injury or damage resulting from said sign.